wwitzel3/waynewitzel.com/content/my-software-analogy.md

 date: 2009/04/29 14:19:40
 guid: http://pieceofpy.com/?p=291
 permalink: http://pieceofpy.com/2009/04/29/my-software-analogy/
-tags: ''
+tags: ["design", "personal"]
 title: My Software Analogy
 ---
 <img class="aligncenter size-full wp-image-303" title="unrelated-picture" src="http://pieceofpy.com/wp-content/uploads/2009/04/unrelated-picture.jpg" alt="unrelated-picture" width="450" height="360" />

-Sometimes putting into words the practices you use can expose obvious flaws where you needimprovementsand provide a starting point for introducing new practices in to your development.
+Sometimes putting into words the practices you use can expose obvious flaws where you need improvements and provide a starting point for introducing new practices in to your development.
 Analogies are often used to express sometimes foreign, sometimes complex ideas by bringing them in to a realm that is familiar.

 <strong>Idea</strong>
 <span style="font-weight: normal;">My development is fueled with an idea.
 The idea sometimes bad, sometimes good, and rarely great, but nonetheless this is where I start.
 The idea usually stems from a problem.
 I want to be able to do Foo or I'd really like if Bar was able to do this.</span>